djkaty/Il2CppInspector/README.md

 Providing an argument to `--exclude-namespaces` will override the default list.
 To output all namespaces, use `--exclude-namespaces=none`.

 For Apple Universal Binaries, multiple output files will be generated, with each filename besides the first suffixed by the index of the image in the Universal Binary.
 Unsupported images will be skipped.

+For IPA packages, the executable must be decrypted first.
+Encrypted executable binaries are not supported.

 ### Adding metadata to your IDA workflow